eclipse-ibeji/ibeji/docs/design/modules/digital_twin_graph/README.md

 ## <a name="introduction">Introduction</a>

-Ibeji today provides the foundations for constructing and interacting with a digital twin on an edge device.
-These are low-level abilities and do not necessarily provide a consumer with the best interaction experience.
-They can be used as building blocks to build facades that provide a consumer with an abstraction that delivers a much better interaction experience.
-In the future, Ibeji may support multiple facades and the user can select the one that they prefer to use.
+The initial Ibeji provided the foundations for constructing and interacting with a digital twin on an edge device.
+These foundations are low-level abilities and they do not necessarily provide a consumer with the best interaction experience.
+However, they can be used as building blocks to build facades that provide a consumer with an abstraction that delivers a much better interaction experience.
+Ibeji may support multiple facades and the user can select the one that they prefer to use.

 This design specifies a graph-based facade, which will be named the Digital Twin Graph Service.
 With this facade, the digital twin will be represented as a graph of digital twin entities whose arcs represent the relationships between those entities.
 Instance IDs will be used to refer to entities.